Skip to main content

 Macro Warnings

 If you see a warning like the one above, please forward a copy of the file to the Information Security Manager at infosec@sou.edu.
-If the file is determined to be safe and the macros are important, we will help you enable macros in the document.
+If the file is determined to be safe and the macros are important, we will help you enable macros in the file.

-When opening an Office document with macros unblocked, you will see a warning like the one below.
+When opening an Office file with macros unblocked, you will see a warning like the one below.
 Typically macros will be unblocked when the file originated from somewhere other than the Internet.
 You can use the Enable Content button to enable macros in the document, but be careful!
 If you don't know the nature of the macros in the file, please forward a copy to infosec@sou.edu and await instructions from us.

 Employees can also count on their Computing Coordinators for help with these messages, and you can call our IT Helpdesk at 541-552-6900 if you need a rapid response.